Jens Müller (pilot)

 Jens Einar Müller (30 November 1917 – 30 March 1999) was a Norwegian pilot trained in Little Norway in Canada and a prisoner of war in the German POW camp Stalag Luft III.
 He was one of only three men to escape to freedom in the "Great Escape".

 Early life

 Müller was born in Shanghai, China, the son of Norwegian engineer Einar Jønsberg Müller (1872–1943) and British actress Daisy Constance Russell (1891–1978).
 Jens Müller had one brother, the Norwegian movie director Nils R. Müller.
 The brothers grew up in Aker, Norway.
 Müller had already received a pilot's license at age eighteen in 1935.
-Müller was studying in Zurich when World War II broke out.
+Müller was studying in Zürich when World War II broke out.
 In May 1940 he arrived in England.